elegantchaos/Builder/README.md

 There are lots of ways to accomplish this goal: just writing code to print the JSON directly, making a dictionary and converting it to JSON then printing that, loading it as text from a file and printing that, etc.

-In this example we make use of some utility code defined in the `BuilderBasicConfigure` module[^1], which lets us write `Settings` and `Configuration` definitions in a similar way to SwiftPM's Package descriptions.
+In this example we make use of some utility code defined in the `BuilderConfiguration` module[^1], which lets us write `Settings` and `Configuration` definitions in a similar way to SwiftPM's Package descriptions.

 In the `Settings` part we supply a basic settings scheme which always adds a single Swift setting: `-Dexample`.
 We also define a couple of other settings schemes which are optionally mixed in, depending on filters.
 If the platform is `macOS`, we mix in a target setting.
 If the configuration is `debug` we mix in an optimiser setting.